This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

 Dubai & UAE tourist visa

-A tourist visa is required to enter the UAE if the traveller is not from the list of 74 countries available for the visa-on-arrival scheme.
+A tourist visa is required to enter the UAE if the traveller is not from the list of 69 countries available for the visa-on-arrival scheme.
 In principle, the tourist visa is obtainable by eligible tourists from around the world.
-However, as per the UAE’s official government portal, female travellers below the age of 18 are not eligible to apply for this type of visa unless travelling with their parents.
+However, as per the UAE’s official government portal, female travellers below the age of 18 are not eligible to apply for this type of visa unless they are travelling with their parents.

 The tourist visa is valid for 60 days.
 The UAE also provides a 5-year visa which allows tourists to remain in the country for 90 days on each visit.